intel/openvino-drl-training-demo/README.md

 ```console
 python sac_training.py -g [optional flag if you want to see the robot during its training]
 ```
-Step 4: Run the same training but now using openvino as the inference engine for the reward classifier network.
+Step 4: Run the same training but now using OpenVINO™ toolkit as the inference engine for the reward classifier network.
 The total time printed at the end should be lower than that of step 3
 ```console
 python sac_training.py -v -g [optional flag if you want to see the robot during its training]
 ```